hoangcuong2011/Good-Papers/Gaussian Process.md

 You can change the line of code (Xtrain = np.array([Xtest[3], Xtest[5], Xtest[11]]).reshape(-1,1)) to have funs with different training examples.
 As the number of training examples increases, the size of the confidence region shrinks.
 This reflects the diminishing uncertainty in the model estimates.

 Performing prediction in a Gaussian process regression model is indeed very simple and elegant.
+One problem with the model is computational cost: it takes O(N^3) to do inference.
+In practice, this problem is solved with a very neat idea of sparse GPs (See this for a reference https://github.com/hoangcuong2011/Good-Papers/blob/master/Sparse%20Gaussian%20Processes%20using%20Pseudo-inputs.md)